wild-roots.org

 Household headed by John M. Daggett.
 Household includes 3 males under age 20 (Walter Scott, Harry Bertram, William Smith); 3 females age 10-20 (Carmen Belmon and 2 unknown females); 2 females age 20-30 (unknown females); 1 female age 30-40 (wife Martha); and 1 male age 40-50 (John M.)

 Household headed by John M. Daggett, 50 yo, Justice of the Peace, born in Maine.
-Matilda, 37 yo female.
+Value of real estate $1800.
+Value of personal estate $2000.
+Matilda, 37 yo female, keeping house.
 Carmine, 17 yo female.
 Harry, 13 yo male.
 Willie, 7 yo male.
 Wallace, 1 yo male.

 Household headed by J.M.
 Daggett, 62 yo, RR Station Agent at Allison, born in Maine, father born in Rhode Island, mother born in Maine.
 Martha M. Daggett, 47 yo female, keeping house, born in Maine, both of her parents born in Maine.
 William, 16 yo male, Clerk in RR Station, born in Illinois.
 Wallace, 11 yo male, born in Illinois.